-Prerequisite: MATH 104 or equivalent.
+Prerequisite: MATH 104 and higher, or MATH 102 with a minimum final grade of C+.
 Topics range from data collection, descriptive statistics and linear regression models to inferential statistics.
 Includes probability, counting principles, and binomial probability distribution.
 Normal probability distribution and student's t-distribution are discussed in single and two-populations applications.
-Statistical inference (confidence intervals and hypothesis testing) in sociology, psychology, and business/industry are stressed.
+Statistical inference (confidence intervals and hypothesis testing) in sociology, psychology, and business/ industry are stressed.
 Additional topics may include Chi-square goodness of fit test, tests for independence, and testing the significance of the linear regression model.
 Three class hours weekly.